Deriving photon spin from relativistic quantum equations: Nonlocality of photon spin and relativistic quantum constraint: Conclusions and Remarks

 From the foregoing discussion, we can come to the conclusion that the RQC (\ref{RQC}) conveys the nonlocality of the photon in such a way that the position-representation wavefunction does not mean the probability amplitude for the position of the photon even though the integral of its modulus squared over the whole position space gives the total probability.
 It should be emphasized that the nonlocality of the photon in position space does not mean the absence of a position-representation wavefunction as was stated in the literature \cite{Akhi-B, Sipe}.

-\section{Conclusions and remarks}
+\section{Conclusions and Remarks}

 To conclude, we derived from the Darwin equations (\ref{REoM}) the spin of the photon.
 In particular, we showed that the RQC (\ref{RQC}) imposed on the wavefunction has a decisive impact on the properties of the photon spin.
 On one hand, it determines the operator for the photon spin to be $(\mathbf{\Omega} \cdot \mathbf{w}) \mathbf{w}$ in momentum representation, which coincides with the well-known conclusion that the spin of the photon is always oriented in its propagation direction.
 This in turn makes it impossible to introduce the notion of local density for the photon spin in position space.
 On the other hand, it allows to use the position-representation wavefunction to express the expectation value of the photon spin as integrals of different integrands over the whole position space.
-The key point is that confined by the RQC, the position-representation wavefunction no longer conveys the probability density for the position of the photon, demonstrating the nonlocality of the photon in position space.
+The key point here is that confined by the RQC, the position-representation wavefunction no longer conveys the probability density for the position of the photon.
+In addition, the Lorentz covariance of the Darwin equations was proven.
 The nonlocal dependence of the position-representation wavefunction on the classical fields was also discussed.

-It is remarked, on the basis of the relations (\ref{CR}) as well as the negative-energy solution of the Darwin equations, that what is really quantized in modern quantum electrodynamics \cite{Akhi-B, Cohen-DG} or quantum optics \cite{Scul-Z} is such a wavefunction.
-The physical meaning of this wavefunction needs further investigation.
+It is well known \cite{Stra,Jack} that the classical electric and magnetic fields can be used to construct an antisymmetric 4-tensor, the field strength tensor.
+But, as Cook \cite{Cook} showed, it is impossible to use the wavefunction to construct a 4-tensor though the Darwin equations (\ref{REoM}) can be cast into the form of free-space Maxwell equations (\ref{ME}).
+Nevertheless, what is really quantized in modern quantum electrodynamics \cite{Akhi-B, Cohen-DG} or quantum optics \cite{Scul-Z} is such a wavefunction as is demonstrated by the relations (\ref{CR}) as well as the negative-energy solution of the Darwin equations.
+According to Barnett \cite{Barn14}, the wavefunction satisfying the Darwin equations is a six-component spinor.
+The properties of this spinor need further investigation.